Skiing and snowboarding

 The Sotheby's Realty Queenstown Marathon is considered one of the most beautiful circuits in the marathon world.
 Held every spring in November, runners choose from four distances – 3km, 10km, half marathon or full marathon.
 The course winds alongside rivers and lakes, heads off-road and back on-road again and showcases the allure of Queenstown’s beauty to help runners charge on.
 This year's Queenstown Marathon is held on Saturday 21 November and it's not too late to get training!

 Or for those into their trail running, there are miles and miles of epic trails to explore all over the region.

 Like your sport in the water?
-Grab a kayak and hit Lake Wakatipu, or take a jetboat up the Dart River from Glenorchy, then Funyak downstream, exploring this World Heritage area.
-Hike into the Landsborough Valley and whitewater raft for three days back out, or go for a half-day or full-day whitewater raft through Kawarau Gorge or down Shotover River.
+Grab a kayak and hit Lake Wakatipu, or if you're a whitewater enthusiast, go for a half-day or full-day whitewater raft through Kawarau Gorge or down Shotover River.
 If that's not enough wilderness action for you, then try your hand at riverboarding or canyoning.